jvdieten/diff-js-xml/README.md

 });
 ```
 **lhsObject and rhsObject** are the two JSON objects to compare.
-**result** is an array returned from the diff method containing all the differences see above.
+**result** is an array returned from the diff method containing all the differences see example above.

 ## Contributors